 Beamer 2 - Rogallo paragliding reserve

 Back in 1995 the beamer started a new era in reserve parachutes for paragliders.
 Its rogallo concept changed the scene fundamentally.
 With the Beamer 2 light we reached a new milestone in reserve parachute development.

-As Swiss Hanggliding Federation-expert and reserve parachute designer for High Adventure-Reserves, Urs Haari and acropilot Simon Bärtschi are responsible for the Beamer 2.
+as Swiss Hang Gliding Federation (SHV/FSVL) expert and reserve parachute designer for High adventure-Reserves, Urs Haari and acropilot Simon Bartschi are responsible for the Beamer 2.
 Our goal was to improve the established properties as well as to significantly reduce weight and volume.
-Extensive research, field tests and experience from pilots all over the world ran into the design process.
-After one and a half years of development we present an entirely new controllable rogallo reserve.
+Extensive research, field tests and experience from pilots all over the world ran into the design process. after one and a half years of development we present an entirely new controllable rogallo reserve.
 The properties of the Beamer 2 are impressive; the improvements are striking and the advantage over alternative systems evidentiary.